 Bedrooms: 1x King-size bed with an en suite shower room featuring a power shower, w.c., wash-hand basin, heated towel rail and shaver point.
 1x Twin.
 Family bathroom with bath, shower (over), w.c., wash-hand basin, and shaver point.
 Open plan kitchen / lounge / dining area.

 The kitchen is equipped with Fridge/freezer, washer/dryer oven hob, dishwasher, microwave, kettle, toaster, and Nespresso coffee machine.
 Gas fired central heating.
 Smart TV, Panasonic Ipod, CD, radio player.
 Wifi available.
-Off road parking spaces for 2 cars.
+Off road parking for one car.
 Private patio in front with occasional furniture.
 Cot and Highchair.

 Bed linen and bath towels supplied.
 Two well behaved pets welcome.
 Sorry, no smoking.
 Note: Pets are restricted to tiled surfaces only.